rgcsekaraa/demoapp/README.md

 Hi Nathan, Tomm,

 I completely agree with what you mentioned about not spending more than 2 hours on this, but eventually, I spent 2 days learning and implementing the challenges.
-Previously, I have tried to modify PHP functions to implement some custom functions in the WordPress website, but not like pure hands-on experience.
-Very challenging and interesting to learn.
+Previously, My only PHP experience was, I had worked on modifying PHP functions to implement custom features on a WordPress website, but it wasn’t as hands-on as this experience.
+This technical task was a great learning opportunity, I pushed myself to give my best in learning and solving the challenge.

 ---

 ## Learning Process

 I started by reading all the instructions from the repo (concepts, setup, tasks).
-I went through the docs, and since I had previous project experience with Django, Symfony was similar (MVC architecture, templates, make commands), and I was able to quickly grasp the core concepts.
+I went through the docs, and I understood the core concepts about pure functions and DTO. since I had previous project experience with Django, Symfony was Quite similar (MVC architecture, templates, make commands), and I was able to quickly grasp the core concepts.
-I understood the core concepts about pure functions and DTO.

 ### Tutorials I Followed: